Comfort-Jolade/stock-analysis/README.md

 # stock-analysis
+The pupose of this analysis to give information on different stock performance for different years.

-# Overview of the project
+## Overview of the project
 This project is a review of differnt Tickers and their annual returns for different years

 #Analysis